sibisiddharth8/sibisiddharth8/README.md

 💼 Wanna Know My Professional Skills?
 Let's Dive into it.

-  - **Dazzling Designs:** Armed with HTML, CSS, JavaScript, and React fundamentals, I orchestrate visually captivating and responsive front-end designs that enchant and engage users.
+  - **⚡Dazzling Designs:** Armed with HTML, CSS, JavaScript, and React fundamentals, I orchestrate visually captivating and responsive front-end designs that enchant and engage users.

-  - **Majestic Intelligence:** Transforming data into intelligence, I specialize in AI and Generative AI, crafting complex models that are captivate and inspiring.
+  - **🪄Majestic Intelligence:** Transforming data into intelligence, I specialize in AI and Generative AI, crafting complex models that are captivate and inspiring.

-  - **Python Prodigy:** Harnessing the power of Python, from witty chatbots to intricate image-based marvels.
+  - **🐍Python Prodigy:** Harnessing the power of Python, from witty chatbots to intricate image-based marvels.

 ## Do I Contribute Apart from Work?
 Yeah!